 In 2021 Kadeena's focus is on repeating that success in Tokyo and on driving equality and diversity across communities and sports.

 Ash is an exciting talent with pedigree in elite sport.
-Having grown up playing table tennis from the age of 7 he reached his first Paralympic Games in Rio in 2016.
+Having grown up playing table tennis from the age of 7 he reached his first Paralympic Games in Rio in 2016 and followed that up with another appearance at Tokyo 2020.
 During the coronavirus pandemic Ash turned his talent to cycling and his ability was obvious from the get go.
 He is currently working towards converting onto the British Cycling Paralympic program with the long term view of representing GB on the bike at Paris 2024.